ibm-cloud-docs/vmwaresolutions/vmonic/eos-vmware-shared.md

 # End of Support for {{site.data.keyword.vm-shared}} deployments
 {: #eos-vmware-shared}

-As of 28 March 2024, {{site.data.keyword.vm-shared}} is not available for new deployments.
-Support for existing instances is extended until 28 February 2025.
-All customer and management data, including the backups of workloads, will be deleted in March 2025.
-Migrate all your {{site.data.keyword.vm-shared}} resources to [{{site.data.keyword.vmware-service_full}}](/docs/vmware-service) by 28 February 2025.
+As of 28 March 2024, {{site.data.keyword.vm-shared}} is not available for new deployments and support for existing instances ended on 28 February 2025.
+As of 4 March 2025, all VMs are powered off and on 6 April 2025, all customer and management data will be deleted.
+To avoid permanent deletion of your {{site.data.keyword.vm-shared}} backups and to migrate your {{site.data.keyword.vm-shared}} resources to [{{site.data.keyword.vmware-service_full}}](/docs/vmware-service), open an IBM Support ticket by 6 April 2025.
 {: deprecated}

-{{site.data.keyword.cloud}} support for {{site.data.keyword.cloud_notm}} for {{site.data.keyword.vm-shared}} will end on 28 February 2025.
 As stated in [End of Support for NSX-V instance deployments](/docs/vmwaresolutions?topic=vmwaresolutions-eos-nsx-v), {{site.data.keyword.IBM_notm}}’s exclusive support extension for VMware® NSX-V is ending soon.
-Because {{site.data.keyword.cloud_notm}} for {{site.data.keyword.vm-shared}} uses NSX-V as the underlying networking software, it will no longer be supported after 28 February 2025.
+Because {{site.data.keyword.cloud_notm}} for {{site.data.keyword.vm-shared}} uses NSX-V as the underlying networking software, it is not supported as of 28 February 2025.

 The upgraded replacement for {{site.data.keyword.vm-shared}} is {{site.data.keyword.vcf-aas-full}}, the next generation {{site.data.keyword.IBM_notm}}-managed VMware Cloud Director offering. {{site.data.keyword.IBM}} strongly recommends that you migrate your workloads to [{{site.data.keyword.vcf-aas}}](/docs/vmware-service).

 {{site.data.keyword.vcf-aas}} is based on VMware NSX-T software and is provided at near-identical [pricing](/docs/vmwaresolutions?topic=vmwaresolutions-eos-vmware-shared#eos-vmware-shared-pricing).
 As of December 2024, {{site.data.keyword.vcf-aas}} multitenant is available in 7 {{site.data.keyword.cloud_notm}} regions, and more regions are added periodically.

 As of 28 March 2024, new orders for {{site.data.keyword.cloud_notm}} for {{site.data.keyword.vm-shared}} instances are not accepted.
-If you are an existing customer, you can continue to use your {{site.data.keyword.vm-shared}} deployments until 28 February 2025 after which access to workloads will end. {{site.data.keyword.IBM_notm}} does not anticipate any further extensions after 28 February 2025 and all existing workloads will be deleted in March 2025.
-Regardless of the retention period, all backups would also be deleted in March 2025. {{site.data.keyword.IBM_notm}} strongly recommends that you assess your workloads immediately and complete your migration to {{site.data.keyword.vcf-aas}} before 28 February 2025.
+Customer and management workloads and all backups, regardless of retention period, will be deleted on 6 April 2025.
+To avoid permanent deletion of your {{site.data.keyword.vm-shared}} backups and to migrate your {{site.data.keyword.vm-shared}} resources to [{{site.data.keyword.vmware-service_full}}](/docs/vmware-service), open an IBM Support ticket by 6 April 2025.

 {{site.data.keyword.cloud_notm}} offers secure, simple, and cost-effective onboarding and migration options: either self-service or assisted.
 For more information, see [Migrating from {{site.data.keyword.vm-shared}} to {{site.data.keyword.vcf-aas}}](/docs/vmwaresolutions?topic=vmwaresolutions-shared_migration).